KSym04/zen-addons-for-siteorigin-page-builder/readme.md

 Note: Our widgets have prefix name `'ZASO -'` indicating our SiteOrigin plugin extension.

-_Other open-source projects made this widget plugin possible: jQuery, slick, lity_
+_Special thanks to other open-source projects made this widget plugin possible: jQuery, slick, lity_

 ## Installation ##